TubaAdrienn/SZFM_2020_1_Softies/documentation/System Design/system_design.md

 * The current step is creating a system design where further functional and systemic details should be clarified.
 * And the last milestone is the actual programming and testing of the product.

  1) 2020.
 09. 07. - 2020.
 09. 13.
      2020.
-09. 07. - Meeting with the customer and discussing the specifications and the requirements of the system.
+09. 07.  - Meeting with the customer and discussiong the specifications and the requirements of the system.
      2020.
 09. 11.  - I. Team meeting discussing the new system order.
      2020.
 09. 13.  - Deadline of requirement specification.

 2) 2020.
 09. 14. - 2020.
 09. 20.
      2020.
 09. 14.  - Meeting with the customer to clarify the requirement specification.
      2020.
 09. 15.  - II.
 Team meeting regarding the functionality of the system.
                     - Start working on the functional specification of the system.
      2020.
 09. 18.  - Planning system design.
      2020.
 09. 20.  - Deadline of functional specification.
                     - Dealine of system design.
                     - III.
 Team meeting: discussing the process so far and the next moves.

 3) 2020.
 09. 21. - 2020.
 09. 27.
      2020.
 09. 21.  - Meeting with the customer.
 Clarify functional specification and system design.
      2020.
 09. 23.  - Writing the basic skeleton of the system.
                     - IV.
 Team meeting: Discussion of the frontend of the system.
      2020.
 09. 24.  - Deadline of the frontend implementation.
      2020.
 09. 25.  - V. Team meeting: Discussion of the backend of the system.
                     - Start implementing the backend of the system.
      2020.
 09. 26.  - Deadline of the backend implementation.
                     - Create testing protocol.
      2020.
 09. 28.  - Deadline of the system testing.
 Oversee the whole project.

 4) 2020.
 09. 28.
 Meeting with the customer and hand over the system.